Skip to content

 CLI

 The MCP server is how your agent accesses .archcore/.
-It gives agents tools to list, read, create, update, and link documents — all within the conversation.
+It gives agents tools to list, search, read, create, update, and link documents — and prompts that orchestrate full multi-document cascades — all within the conversation.

-You usually don’t need to think about MCP directly. archcore init sets it up automatically.
-This page explains what happens under the hood and how to configure it manually if needed.
+You usually don’t need to think about MCP directly — archcore init sets it up automatically.
+This page explains what happens under the hood and how to configure it manually.

 ActionToolDescription